tc39/notes/meetings/2017-05/may-25.md

 YK: Physical danger has been removed which is odd, and should be revisited.
 By definition, CoCs are trying to provide more protections than the protections of law enforcement.

-LBR:  Code of conduct doesn't prevent anybody to seek for legal authority.
+LEO:  Code of conduct doesn't prevent anybody to seek for legal authority.

 IS: Need to build consensus between us and the executive committee.